shivammehta25/Match-TTSG/README.md

 ## ONNX support

-> Special thanks to [@mush42](https://github.com/mush42) for implementing ONNX export and inference support.
+> Special thanks to [@mush42](https://github.com/mush42) for implementing ONNX export and inference support in Matcha-TTS, which this project inherits.

 It is possible to export Matcha checkpoints to [ONNX](https://onnx.ai/), and run inference on the exported ONNX graph.